 Included in Laura’s fee:

-Half of the fee is expected when the date is locked in and the contract is signed; the other half is expected upon completion of the talk.
+50% fee is paid when the date is confirmed and contract is signed; the other half is expected upon completion of the talk.
 Travel is charged as one flat fee, to be remitted with the initial payment.
-Travel fees will vary on distance of travel.
+Flat travel fee can be discussed.

 Are there special discounts for nonprofits?
 Laura gets this question a lot, given that she has spent 25 years in service to nonprofits and donates an enormous amount of her knowledge and network on behalf of organizations she holds dear.
 The simple answer is this: yes though not often, but it is worth an ask.